Woolverine94/biniou/README.md

 ---

 ## Updates
+  * 🆕 **2023-11-03** : ***New model and optimizations for Whisper module*** Adding model [distil-whisper/distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2) and optimizations to Whisper module, which does not require 16GB RAM anymore.
   * 🆕 **2023-11-01** : ***Experimental CUDA support*** Introducing experimental CUDA support on **module Stable Diffusion only**.
 See [this wiki page](https://github.com/Woolverine94/biniou/wiki/Experimental-features) for details on how to enable use of CUDA with biniou.
 Default biniou installation will stay on cpu-only, but autodetection of CUDA at install will be implemented and CUDA support deployed for most modules in a near future.
   * 🆕 **2023-10-30** :
     - 🔥 ***New choice of model for Stable Diffusion module : SSD-1B.*** 🔥 [SSD-1B](https://huggingface.co/segmind/SSD-1B) is a terrific brand new model distilled from SDXL.
 It produces awesome results at a 1024x1024 size (pretty long generation time comparing to other models ... but worth the wait !), and require to upgrade to the git version of diffusers, which will be done automatically by the update script.